WayneBrown/learnwebgl2/_sources/12_advanced_rendering/09_stencils.rst

   }

 For example, :code:`gl.stencilFunc( gl.EQUAL, 2, 0x02 )` would configure
-the stencil test to be true for a pixel at :code:`(x,y)` if the value at :code:`stencil_buffer[x][y]` has its low order 2nd bit set to 1.
+the stencil test to be true for a pixel at :code:`(x,y)`, if the value at :code:`stencil_buffer[x][y]` has its low order 2nd bit set to 1.
 Note that performing a bit-wise AND operation using a mask of :code:`0x02` will produce either a value of :code:`2` or :code:`0`.

 For another example, :code:`gl.stencilFunc( gl.GREATER, 15, 0xF0 )` would configure
-the stencil test to be true for a pixel at :code:`(x,y)` if the value at :code:`stencil_buffer[x][y]` has any of its four high order bits set to one.
+the stencil test to be true for a pixel at :code:`(x,y)`, if the value at :code:`stencil_buffer[x][y]` has any of its four high order bits set to one.
 Note that performing a bit-wise AND operation using a mask of :code:`0xF0` will produce one of the following 16 values: